danilo-antunes/React-api-crud/README.md

 - Refactor a few components to increase modularization
 - Implement tool to visualize and understand the full user journey - e.g.Amplitude, Hotjar.
 - Increase XSS security implementing a few sanitations.

+PS - Somehow Meter CASO_2 became a default meter, the API does't alow me do delete, even using Postman to dicard any possible app issue.